p-r-o-m-e-t-h-e-u-s/CDI/README.md

     pod "CDI"

 CDI has to be enabled before it can be used for development.
-Open the `AppDelegate.m` add the following `initialize` method to the implementation:
+Open the `AppDelegate.m` *(or any similar class which is executed at the beginning of the application)* and add the following `initialize` method to the implementation:

 	#import "AppDelegate.h"
 	#import <CDI.h>